ghmcadams/vscode-lintlens/README.md

 Supports all configuration file formats currently [supported by ESLint](https://eslint.org/docs/user-guide/configuring#configuration-file-formats)

+- Flat Config - use `eslint.config.js` at the root and export an array containing your configurations.
 - JavaScript - use `.eslintrc.js` or `.eslintrc.cjs` and export an object containing your configuration.
 - YAML - use `.eslintrc.yaml` or `.eslintrc.yml` to define the configuration structure.
 - JSON - use `.eslintrc.json` to define the configuration structure.
 ESLint’s JSON files also allow JavaScript-style comments.